 Hej there, I’m Cheng

-👨🏻💻 I’m a researcher working on the near-surface wind speed change at Regional Climate Group (RCG) in University Gothenburg.
+👨🏻💻 I’m a climatologist working on the near-surface wind speed change at the Regional Climate Group (RCG), University Gothenburg.

 Featured research